The average hourly pay for a Sr. Administrative Assistant is $21.79.

 - Perform general administrative activities such as greeting visitors, screening and directing phone calls, and escorting visitors.

-Common Career Paths for Sr. Administrative Assistant
+Job Satisfaction for Sr. Administrative Assistant

 Sr. Administrative Assistant Job Listings

-Popular Skills for Sr. Administrative Assistant
+What Are Popular Skills for Sr. Administrative Assistants?

 Pay Difference by Location